madeleinevlt/Fold_U/README.md

 ```
 ### Run all the queries + Benchmarking

-`script/benchmarking.py` runs the `fold_u` program for each foldrec if results are not still generated.
+We wrote a script that runs the `fold_u` program for each foldrec if results are not still generated.
 It returns a `results/plots` folder containing the generated plots and prints the **top N tables** in the terminal.

 ```
-./script/benchmarking.py
+./scripts/benchmarking.py
 ```

 #### Get help